kristomu/redistricter/README.md

 The program creates a linear program for solving the low resolution problem, and then calls GLPK on it.
 This solves the assignment problem at low resolution.

-Rendering has not been implemented yet, nor has the iterative refinement strategy given above.
+The iterative refinement strategy given above has not been implemented.